 Water Resource Management

-Although Burma has abundant physical water resources, rural people in many states and regions face difficulties accessing water for drinking and irrigation because of a lack of infrastructure, and a common constraint on crop production throughout Burma is crop failure due to drought and flooding.
-Advanced technologies are in high demand for renovating and improving village ponds, wells, and hydroelectric dams, as well as improving rainwater harvesting and management, enhancing water purification in remote villages, reducing flooding risks, and desalination.
+Although Burma has abundant water resources, residents in rural areas face difficulties accessing water for drinking and irrigation because of a lack of infrastructure.
+Crop failure throughout Burma is common due to drought and flooding, inhibiting crop production.
+There is high demand for advanced technologies for renovating and improving village ponds, wells, and hydroelectric dams, as well as improving rainwater harvesting and management, enhancing water purification in remote villages, reducing flooding risks, and desalination.

 Opportunities

 Private sector players are interested in U.S. environmental solutions and technologies.
-U.S. companies focusing on recycling systems and technologies will find trade and investment opportunities in Burma.
-There are demands for advanced wastewater and water treatment technologies.
-U.S. companies that provide water supply, sanitation, drainage, and wastewater management technologies can find business opportunities in Burma.
-In addition, products and services related to water softening, pumps, valves, scrapers, sludge dewatering equipment, screening machines, magnetic flowmeters, large chlorinators for water/wastewater systems, and water recycling technologies are also included areas that could also provide business opportunities for U.S. companies.
+U.S. companies focusing on advanced on-site oxygen generation systems, recycling systems, and recycling technologies may find trade and investment opportunities in Burma.
+There is also demand for advanced wastewater and water treatment technologies, creating opportunities for U.S. companies that provide water supply, sanitation, drainage, and wastewater management technologies.
+In addition, products and services related to water softening, pumps, valves, scrapers, sludge dewatering equipment, screening machines, magnetic flowmeters, large chlorinators for water/wastewater systems, and water recycling technologies are also areas that could provide business opportunities for U.S. companies.

 Environmental Performance Index